Communication Is About So Much More Than Acing Presentations

 A good COO is the mirror image of a good entrepreneur.
 While both should possess shared values and beliefs, where the entrepreneur is visionary on a grand scale, the COO can see the fine detail required to achieve the goal.
 Where the entrepreneur quakes at the thought of KPIs and measuring metrics, the COO comes alive with the thought of setting accountability targets.

-A good COO will not only put in place the processes and strategies required to move the company forward toward realizing its goals, they will also be an interpersonal communications expert, able to bring everyone into alignment.
-As a result, each staff member will feel empowered to play a valuable role within the larger structure, and confident that their actions are what is required of them.
+A good COO will not only put in place the processes and strategies required to move the company forward toward realizing its goals, but they will also be an interpersonal communications expert, able to bring everyone into alignment.